 Supply chain problems are creating shortages for both suppliers and consumers, in some cases putting a nation’s access to critical goods at risk.
 In response, governments are encouraging the reshoring of critical supply chains to reduce external dependencies and increase resilience.
 Where reshoring is not possible, nations are “friendshoring” by creating a network of trusted suppliers from friendly countries.

-The COVID-19 pandemic massively disrupted the labor force.
-Even before that, exponential technological advances were constantly altering the labor landscape, widening the skills mismatch and demand-supply gap for specific jobs.
-Labor force participation rates are declining, and employee stress is growing, leading to what some have called the “great resignation.”
-Governments are trying to bring labor policies in line with this new economic reality, with the broader aim of improving the labor markets’ efficiency and future-proofing the labor force.
-These policies include changes to education, skills training, credentialing, and employment frameworks.
+The COVID-19 pandemic massively disrupted the labour force.
+Even before that, exponential technological advances were constantly altering the labour landscape, widening the skills mismatch and demand-supply gap for specific jobs.
+Labour force participation rates are declining, and employee stress is growing, leading to what some have called the “great resignation.”
+Governments are trying to bring labour policies in line with this new economic reality, with the broader aim of improving the labour markets’ efficiency and future-proofing the labour force.
+These policies include changes to education, skills training, credentialing and employment frameworks.

 Government is trying to overcome challenges that limit its ability to deliver greater impact and address critical problems, especially ecosystem challenges that cross interagency boundaries.
 Arranging agency structures around “problems” rather than simply departmental boundaries allows governments to respond better to complex societal issues.
 Data-sharing plays a crucial role in this “silo-hacking” effort by becoming a connecting thread between agencies.
 Government is also acting as a catalyst in the innovation ecosystem to foster better collaboration and more inclusive societal problem-solving.
 Finally, international collaboratives are gaining momentum to help prepare the world for future health disruptions.